Skip to main content

 He is the Chief Executive (Accounting Officer) of the Northern Ireland Local Government Officers' Superannuation Committee which manages Northern Ireland's largest investment fund and provides pension services to over 120,000 members.
 As well as Mr Murphy's work for NILGOSC he is also an independent director of Northern Bank Pension Trust Limited.

-David was appointed to the NICIFC Advisory Committee on 1 September 2016 and was appointed Chair on the 1 April 2019 for a 5 year term which will end on the 31 March 2024.
+David was appointed to the NICIFC Advisory Committee on 1 September 2016 and was appointed Chair on the 1 April 2019 for a 5 year term, David has since been reappointed as Chair for a second term which will end on the 31 March 2028.
 This post is unremunerated.

 Mr Andrew Turner